No Excuses (Meghan Trainor song): Background and release

-Meghan Trainor had been searching for a producer to create her upcoming third major-label studio album Treat Myself (2020) with, when she conducted the first session for it with songwriter Jacob Kasher Hindlin.
+Trainor had been searching for a producer to create her upcoming third major-label studio album Treat Myself (2020) with, when she conducted the first session for it with songwriter Jacob Kasher Hindlin.
 He suggested that they work with then-unknown producer Andrew Wells.
 Trainor, who was expecting the session to go "really bad or really awesome", ended up writing the song "Let You Be Right" with them, and knew Wells "was the one".
 The trio subsequently wrote "No Excuses" and recorded it on January 17, 2018, with Wells producing the song.
 "No Excuses" was one of the last songs written for the album.
-While describing the song, Trainor said "it needs to be heard right now -- the world could use a song like this.
+While describing the song, Trainor said, "it needs to be heard right now -- the world could use a song like this.
 It's about respect -- we need a little more R-E-S-P-E-C-T in the world, especially right now," and called it the "sassiest" song on its parent album.

-She revealed the song's title and overall vibe on The Tonight Show Starring Jimmy Fallon by saying, "don't disrespect me.
+She revealed the song's title and overall vibe on The Tonight Show Starring Jimmy Fallon by saying, "Don't disrespect me.
 I'm a woman, have you never met one before?"
 In the following days, Trainor revealed song lyrics including: "I don't disrespect you, don't you disrespect me", and "Have you lost your mind...open up your eyes."
 On February 25, 2018, Trainor referenced the song in a letter she published on her site and social media, followed by unveiling of the single's artwork the next day.
 "No Excuses" was digitally released on March 1, 2018, as the lead single from Treat Myself.
-In the United Kingdom, the song was serviced to contemporary hit radio on March 2.
 It was sent to hot adult contemporary radio in the United States on March 5, and contemporary hit radio the next day.
-"No Excuses" was also serviced to contemporary hit radio in Italy on March 9, as well as mainstream radio in Australia.
+"No Excuses" was also serviced to radio airplay in Italy on March 9.

 Composition

-"No Excuses" is composed in the key F♯ major with a tempo of 115 beats per minute in common time.
-The chords in the verses alternate between F and B, while Trainor's vocals span from F3 to C5.
+"No Excuses" is two minutes and 32 seconds long.
+Andrew Wells produced the song; he engineered it with Matt Wolach and recorded it with Jonas Jalhay at EastWest Studios in Hollywood, Los Angeles.
+Wells and Jalhay play guitar.
+Background vocalists include Hindlin, Daryl Sabara, Kelli Trainor, Wolach, and Ryan Trainor.
+John Hanes and Serban Ghenea mixed it at MixStar Studios in Virginia Beach, Virginia, and Randy Merrill mastered it at Sterling Sound in New York City.

 Sonically, "No Excuses" is a pop song with country and R&B influences.
 It was described as a sexism-blasting empowerment anthem.
 It features Trainor singing over a "funky, retro" beat.
 Trainor sings the lyrics, "What you sipping on that got you talking crazy?
 Looking at me sideways, always coming at me," over an incandescent beat.
 According to Idolator writer Mike Nied, the song is a confident take-down of a disrespectful suitor, that has "fiery" production and playful lyrics and Trainor sounds "right at home" on it.